 So if you just starting with power tools this one might not be as “scary” as any of the traditional circular saws.
 This saw gets constantly very good reviews and is No.1 Best Seller on Amazon.
 Have a look at my full Rockwell RK3440K VersaCut Circular Saw review below.

-Considering the size of this tool and 4 Amp motor you get good results.
-Blade spins up almost instantly and does a pretty good job.
-You obviously can’t expect results like using an 18 Amp sidewinder or wormdrive but this tool is powerful enough to cut through all kind of materials.
+Considering the size of this tool, and 4 Amp motor you get good results.
+The blade spins up almost instantly and does a pretty good job.
+You obviously can’t expect results like using an 18 Amp sidewinder or worm-drive but this tool is powerful enough to cut through all kinds of materials.

 Safety Plunge Design

 Although some people might find this particular feature annoying this design allows for plunge cuts which in the case of any other circular saws are impossible to make.
 It takes some getting used to though and because the foot is spring-loaded with heavy spring you have to press hard to expose the blade for cutting.
 It is a different way of applying a safety feature, rather than having a guard.

 Dust collection – this saw has got a dust collection attachment which makes it virtually dust-free but even without a vacuum attached the dust is pretty manageable.
 This saw is surprisingly quiet.
 If you can say that about saws.
 The blade cutting material makes more noise than a tool itself.

 - cuts a variety of materials, including tile

 - very easy to set up and use with easy depth adjustment

 - a very nice solid case for storage

 - 3 different blades for cutting wood, metal, and tile included